69th North Carolina Regiment

 Colonel Thomas’ Legion Indians and Highlanders

-In October 1863 General A. E. Jackson's Brigade consisted of Thomas' Legion only: see O.R., 1, 29, 2, 812 and Thomas' Regiment: O.R., 1, 33, 1137.
-Was it a Legion or a Brigade?
-This confusing command structure was highly contested.
-The situation was extremely tense between Jackson and Thomas, so General Jackson had Thomas arrested in June of 1863 and charged with "disobedience of orders."
+In October 1863, Brig.
+Gen. A. E. Jackson's Brigade consisted of Thomas' Legion only.
+(See also O.R., 1, 29, 2, 812 and O.R., 1, 33, 1137.)
+Was the unit now a Legion or a Brigade?
+This confusing command structure was highly contested by Col. Thomas and members of his field and staff.
+The situation was extremely tense between Jackson and Thomas, insomuch that Jackson had Thomas arrested in June of 1863 and charged with "disobedience of orders."

 Organization of Buckner’s Division, Brig.
 Gen. Bushrod R. Johnson, C. S. Army, commanding, April 20, 1864.*